aghodrati/deepproposal/README.md

 Amir Ghodrati, Ali Diba, Marco Pedersoli, Tinne Tuytelaars, Luc Van Gool, "DeepProposal: Hunting Objects by Cascading Deep Convolutional Layers".

-# Instalation
+# Installing
 - Dependencies should be installed according to their instructions.
 They should be in ./deps/ folder:
-  - matconvnet-1.0-beta8 : http://www.vlfeat.org/matconvnet/download/matconvnet-1.0-beta8.tar.gz (compile it in gpu-enabled mode)
+  - matconvnet : https://github.com/vlfeat/matconvnet (compile it in gpu-enabled mode)
   - piotr_toolbox_V3.40 : http://vision.ucsd.edu/~pdollar/toolbox/piotr_toolbox_V3.40.zip
-  - liblinear-1.94 : https://github.com/cjlin1/liblinear/archive/v194.tar.gz (if you want to train an objectness)
+  - liblinear svm : https://github.com/cjlin1/liblinear (if you want to train an objectness)
   - modified version of EdgeBox which I have included it.

 - Instruction to compile the modified code of edgebox(I have included files for 64-bit linux):